Large-Scale Multiple Testing of Composite Null Hypotheses Under Heteroskedasticity: Acknowledgement

 B. Gang's research was supported by National Natural Science Foundation of China grant 12201123.
 T. Banerjee was partially supported by the University of Kansas General Research Fund allocation \#2302216.

 This supplement is organized as follows: the calculations for Examples 1 and 2 in Section \ref{sec:standardization} are presented in Section \ref{app:calculations}.
-The proofs of all other theoretical results in the paper are presented in Section \ref{app:proofs}.
-Additional numerical experiments involving two-sided composite null hypotheses are provided in Section \ref{sec:sims_twosided}.
+The proofs of all other theoretical results in the paper are presented in Section \ref{app:proofs}. {Further details related to the implementation of HAMT, NPMLE B, ASH and ASH 1 are available in Section \ref{sec:npmleb_details}} and additional numerical experiments are provided in Section \ref{sec:more_sims}. {Section \ref{sec:more_discuss} includes more discussion on the empirical performances of the various methods considered in this article.} A real data application is discussed in Section \ref{sec:realdata}.